GioF71/audirvana-docker/README.md

 audio:x:995:giovanni,mpd
 ```

+Please note the adding the audio group is needed only if you want to use the device's built-in audio capabilities.
+If you plan the device to just be a server for other UPnP players, the step is not required.

 If the previous command does not return anything, the alsa libraries might not be installed correctly.
 Refer to your distro documentation to understand how to install alsa.
 Please note that I removed all the additional groups just to make things hopefully more readable.